larigens/lari-gui/README.md

 ## Feedback

-If you have any feedback, please reach me out at larigens@gmail.com.
+If you have any feedback, please contact me at larigens@gmail.com.

 ## 🔗 Links